Thanks in advance for leaving any donations Philip.

 - For a Toshiba laptop you should use [F10].
 Note you may need to Disable Fast Boot for the Bootable USB to display.

 The first thing you want to check is that the Boot Mode is set to UEFI and Secure Boot is On.
 If they are press the [↓] key until you get your Bootable USB and press [Enter].
+For the new Touchscreen friendly UEFI BIOS you can use the Touchscreen or mouse to highlight the Bootable USB under UEFI Boot Devices:

 If the Boot Mode is Legacy or Secure Boot is Off you should amend your UEFI BIOS settings to Enable a UEFI Boot with Secure Boot.
 See my UEFI guide.